-- We will be paperless, except for tests, quizzes, final examination. - All course information online split across Moodle and the public course webpage - All homework MUST be typed.
+- We will be paperless, except for tests, quizzes, final examination. - All course information online split across eClass and the public course webpage - All homework MUST be typed.
 You will get a zero if you submit handwritten solutions.
-You may use Office, Google Docs, LaTeX, or other packages but all submissions must be in pdf format. - We will use crowdmark for grading.
-Follow instructions for re-appraisal requests. - All returned work (quizzes, homework, tests) will be on moodle - I would like to use iClicker if possible.
+You may use Office, Google Docs, LaTeX, or other packages but all submissions must be in pdf format - We will use Crowdmark for grading.
+Follow instructions for re-appraisal requests - All returned work (quizzes, homework, tests) will be on eClass